 Will I be allowed to be with my child during their exam?

-During the COVID-19 Pandemic, we ask that parents stay in their car or in the waiting room if your children are ages 4 and over.
-In circumstances when a parent must accompany their child, the parent will be required to wear a mask and maintain social distance.
+During the COVID-19 Pandemic, we ask that parents stay in the waiting room if your child is age 4 and over, unless it is your child's first time visiting our office.
+We find that children often do great on their own, and it allows them to build trust with our team and gain confidence in being independent.
+In circumstances when a parent accompanies their child, the parent will be required to wear a mask and maintain social distance.

 Will you provide a doctor’s note for my child’s school?